-COAL LAKE, 2024 - 2025
+COAL LAKE, 2024 - 2026

-This is an ambitious project that will see Laura create ten oil paintings and Alisha develop two compositions for exhibition in early 2026.
+This is an ambitious project that will see Laura create ten oil paintings and Alisha develop two compositions for exhibition in Spring 2026.
 The outcome of this project is a combination of immersive sonic, visual works to be exhibited in the Latrobe Valley alongside live performance by Alisha throughout the duration of the exhibition.

 “What first sparked my interest in these rehabilitation plans is the sheer scale of it.
 Living nearby and having passed by the Hazelwood site on a number of occasions, this site is immense in size, it will take more water than is in the Sydney Harbour to fill it.
 I introduced this project to Laura after reading notes from a local community engagement session with Engie.
 The complexities of this site, the rehabilitation plans and the potential community impact immediately inspired us to centre our second collaboration around it.” - Alisha Redmond